nrealprojects/NrealDocs/Documentation/Develop/RGB Camera.md

 * In the Unity **Build Settings** window, click **Build and Run**.

-> See `CameraCaptureController.cs` , located in `Assets > NRKernal > Demos > CameraCapture > Scripts` for an example on how to get the texture of RGB Camera.
+> See `CameraCaptureController.cs` , located in `Assets > NRSDK > Demos > CameraCapture > Scripts` for an example on how to get the texture of RGB Camera.

 * Initialize NRCameraCapture in MonoBehaviour and configure it as follows:
     ~~~c#